81-93 Plumstead High Street,

 It was re-named Century Cinema on 3rd March 1952, and was closed by Granada Theatres Ltd. on 24th September 1960 with Clark Gable in "The Tall Men" and "Times Like These".

 The building was converted into a warehouse, and in later years became a training centre, which had ceased by 1997.
-In the Summer of 2008, the exterior of the building had been given a coat of white paint and signs attached, stating it had been acquired by the L&O Group (a propery management group).
-Current use is unknown.
+From 2002 the building lay empty and unused.
+In the Summer of 2008, the exterior of the building was given a coat of white paint and signs attached, stating it had been acquired by the L&O Group (a propery management group).
+It was demolished in 2012 and flats were built on the site named Century House and Bernstein Court.

 Just login to your account and subscribe to this theater